po1sigala/live/02-Lesson-Plans/README.md

 ### Why do we still teach `float`?
 Why don't we cover modern CSS layout, such as flexbox or CSS Grid?

-While we believe that it's important that students at least know what a `float` is, we also know that students need more practice with modern CSS layout techniques.
+A large part of our teaching philosophy is the idea that we should teach our students the problem before providing them the solution.
+Sometimes that means that we include topics that are outmoded.
+Flexbox and CSS Grid emerged to solve specific design challenges.
+So while we believe that it's important that students know what the historical context of a `float` is, we also know that students need more practice with modern CSS layout techniques.
 To this end, we are in the process of updating Unit 02: Advanced CSS to focus on flexbox.
 We may also include CSS Grid as a bonus for students to explore.

 ### Why do we still teach jQuery?